AshwiniBhawar/OpenCartAutomationFramework/README.md

 ## Scenarios Automated

-a) Login test with valid and invalid user details
+a) Login with valid and invalid user details

 b) Register a user